RU09342/lab-5-sensing-the-world-around-you-dreamteam-a/PCB Design/README.md

 This printed circuit board is to be used as a breakout for the MSP430FR2311 microprocessor.
 This board has no purpose other than the fact that it is a basically a breadboard usable version of the MSP430FR2311.
 Using pin headers, bulk and bypass capacitors, along with a pull up resistor, as its reset circuitry, using this board allows the user to place and program this processor directly onto a breadboard.
 This will allow for a multitude of projects and research to be conducted, using this board for mostly testing purposes, and not on a final product.
-Screenshots of this PCB can be seen in both the front.PNG and back.png files located in this repository.
+The PCB can be seen below

+ FIGUREs

 ## How it works
  When placed on a breadboard, the test, reset, power, and ground pins can be connected directly to the development board version of this processor.
 When